QMS – Quality Management System

 Benefits of a Digital QMS

 Does your QMS platform offer easy integration with your ERP, CRM, LIMS, or other systems?
-To effectively manage quality, your QMS platform needs to communicate and integrate with the systems that produce quality data.
+To effectively manage quality, your solution needs to communicate and integrate with the systems that produce quality data.

-An effective QMS platform automatically creates an audit trail, meets e-signature requirements, and provides other important compliance essentials.
+An effective system automatically creates an audit trail, meets e-signature requirements, and provides other important compliance essentials.

-A cloud-based QMS includes a multitude of people responsible for data security and who conduct daily system penetration testing.
+A cloud-based quality management system includes a multitude of people responsible for data security and who conduct daily system penetration testing.
 In doing so, they can quickly identify and address any security threats and ensure the protection of client data.

-Cloud-based QMS solutions integrate seamlessly with external systems.
+Cloud-based quality management solutions integrate seamlessly with external systems.
 This enables manufacturers to get insight into the data, in real-time, through use of a cloud-based centralized repository.
 This data can be accessed quickly and easily to analyze and report on.

 QMS Challenges with Manual or Legacy Quality Systems

-Legacy or manual QMS technology will not meet the needs of today’s complex business environments.
-Companies that use a traditional, manual QMS approach are often faced with a set of core challenges.
+Legacy or manual technology will not meet the needs of today’s complex business environments.
+Companies that use a traditional, manual quality management approach are often faced with a set of core challenges.